breezeight/nicola_blog/_guides/docker.markdown

 From your Dockerfile you can add file to those directories to change the NGINX config

-## Finnlabs rails-docker based on passenger-docker
+### Finnlabs rails-docker based on passenger-docker, Addictive-api example

 [Home Page](https://github.com/finnlabs/rails-docker)

+Finnlabs derived this image from the phusion passenger image, for addictive-api I use a similar approach

 The app is installed into `/home/app`

 NOTE: This image solves the problem of using private git repository for gems becouse it package them.

 # My images